About the Power Content Label

 Wind - Wind energy is derived from the movement of air caused by the uneven heating of the earth's surface by the sun.
 Power from the wind is captured using wind turbines blades that turn as the wind blows to generate electricity.

-- Coal - Coal is a form of carbon that wass created over millions of years from decaying plants.
+Coal - Coal is a form of carbon that was created over millions of years from decaying plants.
 Coal is normally used in a pulverized solid form to fuel a conventional boiler, generating steam, which is then used to produce electricity.
-Most of the coal-fired power plants that make electricity from California is from plants located out of state but are owned by in-state utility companies.
+Most of the coal-fired power plants that make electricity from California are from plants located out of state but are owned by in-state utility companies.
 State law restricts utilities from new purchase agreements with coal plants because of climate change concerns.

 Natural Gas - A fossil fuel that comes from deep within the earth, natural gas originates from ancient decaying plant matter.
 It is extracted from the earth, processed, and burned to produce electricity.
 It is the source of the majority of electricity used in California.

 Nuclear - Nuclear energy is derived from the splitting or "fissioning" of uranium atoms.
 Uranium is mined, processed to increase the amount of fissionable material, and made into fuel rods which are then placed in nuclear reactors.
 As the uranium atoms split inside the reactor, they generate heat which is converted to steam and used to generate electricity.